-For the DB section of the Open fund, the Trustee, together with the ITB Funds' Office, will ensure that they hold sufficient cash to meet the likely benefit outgo.
-The Trustee holds buyin contracts, which pay the Open Fund's benefit cash flows.
+For the DB section of the Open fund, the Trustee, together with the ITB Funds' Office, will ensure that sufficient cash is held to meet the likely benefit outgo.
+The Trustee holds buy-in contracts, which pay the Open Fund's benefit cash flows.
 It is therefore expected that there will be no need to disrupt the investment policy of the Reserve Assets in order to pay benefits.

-The ITB Funds' Office assesses the likely outgoings from the Reserve Assets (e.g. to meet expenses) on a regular basis and ensure that sufficient cash reserves are available to meet the outgoings.
+The ITB Funds' Office assesses the likely outgoings from the Reserve Assets (e.g. to meet expenses) on a regular basis and ensures that sufficient cash reserves are available to meet the outgoings.
 It is expected that expenses will be able to be met from the Reserve Assets in such a way that is consistent with the Benchmark Allocation of the Open Fund.